j-easy/easy-rules/README.md

 ## Core features

  * Lightweight library and easy to learn API
- * POJO based development with annotation programming model
+ * POJO based development with an annotation programming model
  * Useful abstractions to define business rules and apply them easily with Java
  * The ability to create composite rules from primitive ones
  * The ability to define rules using an Expression Language (Like MVEL and SpEL)